 A one-semester introduction to Classical Hebrew and Koine Greek with an emphasis on equipping the student to use commentaries, lexica, Bible software, and other language resources.
 Introduces students to the history, alphabet, grammatical terminology, and basic features of each Biblical language.
-(Prerequisite recommended: ENG 101)
+(Prerequisite may be taken concurrently: ENG 101)

-COM 202 Introduction to Speech Communication

-Introduces theoretical and practical elements of speech communications.
+COM 202 Introduction to Speech Communication Introduces theoretical and practical elements of speech communications.
 Students improve skills communicating privately and publicly, including through the preparation and delivery of formal public speeches.